Get pupils moving with confidence – Get Cycling in Schools

 Any teaching staff can take part in the training, including teachers, teaching assistants and other support staff.

-Training is due to take place in the Spring Term, 2025.
+Training is due to take place in the Spring and Summer Terms, 2025.
 Once you have registered your interest, we will be in touch to arrange an exact date in your local area.

 What schools often ask us